 Stock Incentive Plan.
 Executives are also eligible to receive grants under the Company's stock incentive plan, which is administered by the Committee.
 Nearly all option grants prior to fiscal 1999 were made under the Company's 1987 Stock Option Plan.
 This plan expired by its terms on April 25, 1997, and no additional grants may be made thereunder.
 Option grants since that date have been made under the Company's shareholder-approved 1997 Omnibus Stock Incentive Plan.
 However, as of April 24, 2002, only 249,359 shares were available for future stock option grants under the 1997 Plan.
 In order for the Company to continue to award stock options as long-term incentives to key management and other employees, on April 11, 2002, the Committee recommended, and the Board of Directors adopted, the Company's 2002 Omnibus Stock Incentive Plan.
 This plan is being presented for approval by the shareholders at the 2002 Annual Meeting of Shareholders as Item 2 of this Proxy Statement.
-If Item 2 is approved by the shareholders, stock option grants to executives will be made under both the 2002 Omnibus Stock Incentive Plan and the 1997 Omnibus Stock Incentive Plan until such time as the shares authorized for issuance under the 1997 Omnibus Stock Incentive Plan have been exhausted.
-Thereafter, stock option grants to executives will be made under the 2002 Omnibus Stock Incentive Plan.
+If Item 2 is approved by the shareholders, stock option grants to executives will be made under both the 2002 Omnibus Stock Incentive Plan until such time as the shares authorized for issuance under the 1997 Omnibus Stock Incentive Plan until such time as the shares authorized for issuance under the 1997 Omnibus Stock Incentive Plan.